PSkot/markdown-cv/index.md

 My name is Peter.
 I am 25 years old and currently employed as Data Scientist at the international consumer lending company, 4finance.
 I am a highly self-driven individual with a flair and interest for Data Science.
 Until now, my approach has mostly been statistical, although I have recently started exploring/utilizing Machine Learning methodologies as well.
 In addition, I have also started to dive a bit into software programming.<br/>
-Apart from my professional profile, I am into playing music, gaming, running and spending time with friends, colleagues and family.
+Apart from my professional profile, I am into playing music, running and spending time with friends, colleagues and family.
 ## Work Experience

 `2016 -`
 __Data Scientist, 4finance__ <br/>
-As Data Scientist I carry the primary responsibility, along with our regional Chief Risk Officer, in analyzing, managing and developing the risk/underwriting strategy for our two products, VIVUS.DK and Zaplo.dk.
+As Data Scientist I carry the primary responsibility, along with our regional Chief Risk Officer, in analyzing, managing and developing the risk/underwriting strategy for our two lending products, VIVUS.DK and Zaplo.dk.
-My tasks include, but are not limited to, monitoring our loan portfolio, developing automated KPI reports, data manipulation/analytics related to optimization of the risk/profitability of the business and ultimately develop and communicate an effective risk strategy, understandable to every level of the organization from customer care agents to the CEO.
+My tasks include, but are not limited to, monitoring our loan portfolio, developing automated KPI reports, data manipulation/analytics related to optimization of the risk/profitability of the business and ultimately develop, communicate and ensuring the deployment of an effective risk strategy, understandable to every level of the organization from customer care agents to the CEO.

 <br/>